nt-hung/nt-hung.github.io/_research/cooperative-path-following.md

 Cooperative path following (CPF) is a typical formation control problem, defined as steering a group of autonomous vehicles along given spatial paths while holding a desired inter-vehicle formation pattern.
-A simple example of CPF is illustrated in Fig.1.1.
-In this setup, each vehicle is dedicated with a local task, i.e. converge to and follow its preassigned path (the straight line), while cooperating with other vehicles via a wireless communication network to position itself relative to other vehicles such that all vehicles are aligned in a side-by-sided formation in time.
+An example of CPF is illustrated in the figure below.
+In this setup, each vehicle is dedicated with a local task, i.e. converge to and follow its preassigned path, while cooperating with other vehicles via a wireless communication network to position itself relative to other vehicles such that all vehicles are aligned in a triangular formation in time.

 ![](/images/research/CPF_illustration.png)